Culture Durham Partnership newsletter 19 August 2021

 Natalie Querol, Relationship Manager at Arts Council England, will offer insights into how to apply for Arts Council England funding.

-Visual Arts Officer Lucy Jenkins will be exploring how artists can make the most of creative and commercial opportunities available at Ushaw.
+Visual Arts Officer Lucy Jenkins will be exploring how artists can make the most of the creative and commercial opportunities available at Ushaw.

-Other creative Contributors include poets Katharine Goda, Ian Horn and Tony Gadd, visual artist Roz Gadd, Community Arts Officer Debbie Connell, Alix Collingwood-Swinburn, Curator of the Western Art Collection at Durham University, and Jane Shaw of Durham Creatives
+Other creative contributors include poets Katharine Goda, Ian Horn and Tony Gadd, visual artist Roz Gadd, Community Arts Officer Debbie Connell, Alix Collingwood-Swinburn, Curator of the Western Art Collection at Durham University, and Jane Shaw of Durham Creatives

 Book Your Festival Place

 You can choose to participate as either a two-day residential delegate or as a single day delegate.
 Charges for accommodation and activities are very heavily subsidised through European funding:

 The residential rate (Friday and Saturday) includes all activities, lunch, dinner, en-suite overnight accommodation and breakfast.
 The residential price is £45.00